Fraudulent Research is 'destroying Trust in Science' | 🔬 LatestLY

 A new study has found that networks of bad actors work together to publish bogus research.
-The findings, published in the journal PNAS, came from analyzing more than five million scientific articles published across 70,000 journals.
+The findings, published in the journal PNAS this week, came from analyzing more than 5 million scientific articles published across 70,000 journals.

-"There are groups of editors conspiring to publish low quality articles, at scale, escaping traditional peer review processes," said the study's lead author Reece Richardson, a social scientist at Northwestern University, US.
+"There are groups of editors conspiring to publish low-quality articles, at scale, escaping traditional peer review processes," said the study's lead author Reese Richardson, a social scientist at Northwestern University in the US.

 The research uncovered evidence of networks of scientific journal editors who frequently publish research that is flagged for integrity issues, and "brokers" who connect fraudulent authors to these editor networks.